The Silver Whip: Production

-The film was based on the novel First Blood by Jack Schaefer, originally called Solistice (Schaefer wrote First Blood right after Shane).
+The film was based on the novel First Blood by Jack Schaefer, originally called Solstice (Schaefer wrote First Blood right after Shane).

 The film was announced in August 1952 as Stage to Silver City with Wagner, Robertson and Calhoun attached and Jesse L. Lasky Jr. writing the script.
 In September the title was The Silver Whip.

 Filming took place in October 1952.

 Home media

 The Silver Whip has been released as a DVD in the United States.